-That is what author Sandra Rodriguez Barron seeks to answer in Stay With Me (Harper Paperbacks; $15, out now) through the lives of five siblings, who as toddlers were found together inside the cabin of a luxury boat after a devastating hurricane hit Puerto Rico’s western coast in 1979.
+That is what author Sandra Rodriguez Barron seeks to answer in Stay With Me (Harper Paperbacks; $15, available at Amazon) through the lives of five siblings, who as toddlers were found together inside the cabin of a luxury boat after a devastating hurricane hit Puerto Rico’s western coast in 1979.
 They are left without a trace of their personal history or any link to their past lives.

 But even after different families adopt David, Taina, Holly, Raymond and Adrian, they grow up as siblings, with a five-star tattoo inked on each to represent their bond.

 When David is diagnosed with brain cancer and begins to have flashbacks that give them clues of life before the hurricane, they wrestle with the opportunity to search for their true identities.
 “The characters in this book are forced to define what family is; to look at how important blood is,” Rodriguez Barron tells us.

 Before writing Stay with Me, the author had been contemplating the idea of adopting a child from an orphanage in El Salvador, where she had lived part of her life.
 “I was interested in this idea of the children who are given an opportunity out of this very difficult circumstance.”